MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/update-your-app-to-the-latest-advertising-libraries.md

 ---
 author: mcleanbyron
 description: Learn how to update your app to use the latest supported Microsoft advertising libraries and make sure that your app continues to receive banner ads.
-title: Update your app to the latest Microsoft advertising libraries ms.author: mcleans ms.date: 02/08/2017 ms.topic: article
+title: Update your app to the latest ad libraries ms.author: mcleans ms.date: 02/08/2017 ms.topic: article